camunda/zeebe-connection-test/README.md

 This repo provides the utilities to verify connection against a running (remote) Zeebe instance.

-It allows you to cover different cases, including secure communication to Zeebe, configured through a self-signed certificate.
+It allows you to cover different cases, including secure communication to Zeebe.
+Bring your own certificates or use provided facilities to generate a root certificate as well as a self-signed certificate / private key used by the Zeebe server.

 ## Requirements